getfem/getfem/doc/sphinx/source/userdoc/model_time_integration.rst

   (even though, of course, in this situation, the use of linear bricks is preferable for efficiency reasons)

-* For all implemented one-step schemes, the time step can be change from an iteration to another for both order one and order two in time problems (or even quasi-static problems).
+* For all implemented one-step schemes, the time step can be changed from an iteration to another for both order one and order two in time problems (or even quasi-static problems).

 * A scheme for second order in time problem (resp. first order in time) can be applied to a second or first order in time or even to a quasi-static problem (resp. to a first order or quasi-static problem) without any problem except that the initial data corresponding to the velocity/displacement have to be initialized with respect ot the order of the scheme.
 Conversely, of course, a scheme for first order problem cannot be applied to a second order in time problem.